-*The following historical content is an accurate recording of Green Castle over the years and parts of it relate to slavery which some may find distressing to read, however it is important that Jamaican history is accurately recorded.
+*The following historical content is an accurate and detailed record of Green Castle over more than 500 years with parts dating back to 900AD during the Taino Indian period. it is important that Jamaican history is accurately recorded for future generations.

 10th – 17th Century (Jamaica Tainos, The Spanish and Christopher Columbus)

 Green Castle and its place within Jamaican history begins with Jamaica’s first inhabitants, the Taino.
 Their occupation of the island was short-lived for an aboriginal people, from their arrival around 600 AD to their extermination under Spanish conquest around 1520.
 Our knowledge of the Jamaica Tainos is still far from complete.
 Archaeological explorations that took place at Davey Hill located within Green Castle Estate’s 1,600 acres, showed that the Estate is linked right back to the beginnings of life on the island.
 Experts from Wickliffe Mounds Research Center, Murray State University have carbon-dated the skeletal remains of what looks like one of the earliest examples of a Taino Indian family living in Jamaica, to circa 900AD.
 The skeletal remains of what is believed to be a Jamaican Taino adult and child were found, as well as a well-preserved Taino village.

 “We note that the recovery of two burials, one adult and one infant, is a significant contribution to the bioarcheology of the Jamaican Taino.”
 (Preliminary Report, University of the West Indies and Murray State University, 2001).